Chuck Blasdel

-Chuck Blasdel (born 1971) is a former Speaker Pro-Tempore in the Ohio House of Representatives., and was the Representative of Ohio's 1st district from 2001 through 2006.
-He was the Republican nominee for U.S. Congress in Ohio's 6th congressional district.
+Chuck Blasdel (born 1971) is an American politician who served in the Ohio House of Representatives from 2001 to 2006.
+A member of the Republican Party, he represented the 1st district, which included all of Columbiana County.
+Blasdel was speaker pro tempore of the house from 2005 to 2006.
+He was the Republican nominee for U.S. Congress in Ohio's 6th congressional district in 2006.